[ma]-trilogie |

 Elias Schafroth

 With Manfred Neuwirth, there is this perpetual quest for the moment when reality makes its entrance, suddenly responds to his aesthetic and emotional expectations.
 There is in fact a poetical dimension to discover in each of the thirty shots that make up manga train.
 Identical in duration, the shots are interspersed with fades to black, requiring an incessant repetition of the to and fro between self and elsewhere.
 Here, the else-where is Japan.
 The film-maker shows us fragments of Japan, views of trains, of restaurants, of museums, manga train or the traveller's notebook.
 Each slow-motion picture is accompanied by a sound track whose evocative power appeals to our imagination.
 For Manfred Neuwirth is once again aspiring to represent a world in a few frames, a few gestures: a fishmonger lifting a crab out of an aquarium, in the night a flag moving with the wind, unveiling a street.
 About this street we will learn nothing, yet its signs unmistakably evoke the Sinjuku district of Tokyo.
 In this way he always captures the detail in such a way as to both reveal and conceal the universe he is exploring.
-Instead of following the path of faithful reproduction, meticulous and photographic, he offers a fragile nterpretation which stimulates our own fantasy.
+Instead of following the path of faithful reproduction, meticulous and photographic, he offers a fragile interpretation which stimulates our own fantasy.
 As this story without words unfolds - the second part of the trilogy presented in Nyon this year - the formal process acquires all its maturity and the viewer can let himself drift into a dream of modern Japan.

 Yann-Olivier Wicht